Preserving Metadata During GeoParquet Conversion

 geo_bytes = json.dumps(geo_meta, separators=(",", ":")).encode("utf-8")

-Note that the encoding field must be WKB or WKT.
-GeoParquet v1.0.0 mandates WKB for performance, and most modern engines expect this encoding.
-If you are migrating QGIS projects that rely on proprietary styling or layer metadata, consider Preserving QGIS Metadata in FlatGeobuf before converting to Parquet, as FlatGeobuf handles QGIS-specific tags more gracefully.
+The encoding field must be WKB.
+GeoParquet v1.0.0 mandates WKB for performance and cross-engine interoperability.
+If you are migrating QGIS projects that rely on proprietary styling or layer metadata, see preserving QGIS metadata in FlatGeobuf — FlatGeobuf handles QGIS-specific tags more gracefully before a subsequent conversion to Parquet.

 from pathlib import Path